ssbucarlos/bpy_ultimate_rig_setup/README.md

 Don't install this script.
 Just run it from the 'Scripting' tab in blender.
 Make sure the smash skeleton is selected!

 # Features:
-Arm + Leg IK controllers, animations created with these IK handles are able to be exported back into smash!
+Arm + Leg IK controllers
+Head Tracker

 # Planned Features:
 For the list of currently planned features, check out the 'issues' page.
 Please feel free to leave feature requests, especially if its a feature that makes your life animating alot easier!